addisonElliott/SCIC/README.md

 ```

 Now the layout & schematic can be opened in Virtuoso like any design.
 Start Virtuoso (using *icd_ams* command) and select *ediLib -> SCIC* and double-click on the layout.
 Run LVS and DRC checks to ensure there are no issues.

+:sparkles: :sparkles: :sparkles: You are done! :sparkles: :sparkles: :sparkles:

 TODO: Show images of icd_ams